-When the College Employs both Husband and Wife:
+When the College Employs both Spouses:

-Husband and wife employees of the College who are both eligible for FMLA leave may be limited to a combined total of 12 weeks of leave during any 12-month period if the leave is taken for: (1) birth of the employee's child or to care for the child after birth; (2)

-placement of a child with the employee for adoption or foster care, or to care for the child after placement; or (3) to care for the employee's parent with a serious health condition.
+When both spouses are employees of the College and both are eligible for FMLA, leave may be limited to a combined total of 12 weeks of leave during any 12-month period if the leave is taken for: (1) birth of the employee's child or to care for the child after birth; (2) placement of a child with the employee for adoption or foster care, or to care for the child after placement.

-Where the husband and wife both use a portion of leave for the reasons identified in the preceding paragraph, they would each be entitled to use their remaining FMLA leave for any other qualifying circumstance.
-For example, if each spouse or same sex domestic partner took six weeks of leave to care for a child placed with them for adoption, each could use their remaining six weeks of leave due to her or his own serious health condition or to care for a child with a serious health condition.
+Where the spouses both use a portion of leave for the reasons identified in the preceding paragraph, they each would be entitled to use their remaining FMLA leave for any other qualifying circumstance.
+For example, if each spouse took six weeks of leave to care for a child placed with them for adoption, each could use their remaining six weeks of leave due to his or her own serious health condition or to care for a child or parent with a serious health condition.